EARnagram/lessons/sec3/producing_apis_with_express/lab/README.md

 Use Cheeseburgers in Cyberspace as a reference on how to set up your API.
 Also, make sure you run your code in Postman, so you know if it works!

-**Remember to copy `starter_code/` out of `instructor/`!!**
+¡¡Remember to copy `starter_code/` out of `instructor/`!!

 ### Step 1 - Building the Controller and Requiring it in Our Routes

 - Let's start with the facepaint resource.
 Go ahead and `touch controllers/facepaints.js`.
 Inside that file:

-  - require `data/facepaint_data.js`
-  - set module.exports to an empty object
+  - require `data/facepaint_data.js` and set `module.exports` to an empty object

 - Then, go into `config/routes.js` and require the controller.